a1990alpalo/Mortgage-Application-Success-Prediction/README.md

 # Mortgage-Application-Success-Prediction

-This project aims to predict the success of mortgage applications using a machine learning model [https://a1990alpalo.github.io/Mortgage-Application-Success-Prediction/].
+This project aims to predict the success of mortgage applications using a machine learning model.
 The project includes a web application built with Flask that allows users to input mortgage application details and receive predictions based on the model.
 This README file outlines the purpose of the project, the tools and libraries used, and instructions for running the application.

 Project Overview
 The Mortgage Application Success Prediction project is designed to assist lenders and applicants by predicting the likelihood of a mortgage application being approved.
 By analyzing various factors (such as applicant income, credit history, loan amount, etc.), the model helps in evaluating applications efficiently.
 The project includes both a machine learning model and a web interface.